June 3-7, 2019

 - Use professional tools to produce quick and easy gameplay prototypes.

 - Practice scripting, animation, digital art, audio design, level design and game design.

 - Help unleash your creative potential to get ideas from your head onto the screen.

-WHO: Middle and High School - Grade 6 through 12 appropriate.
+WHO: Rising 7th through 12th graders.
 No experience required.
 General computer use a plus.
 Note: Gamemaker Studio 2 software will be used--this is taught at the beginner level.
+(Do not register for both this and Global Game Jam Next Camp; they are identical in curriculum.)

 REGISTRATION & COST: $130.00.
 Supplies, lunches and snacks are provided during the camp.
 Participants are responsible for arranging their own transportation to and from LSU’s campus.
 CCT will accept participants on a first-come, first-serve basis.
 Limited seats available so register early.
 CLICK HERE TO REGISTER!